apprentice8173/Portfolio/README.md

 ## Project 1 - Predicting F1 pit speed
 ### Project Background

 Developed a logistic regression model to predict whether an F1 pit stop was going to be fast or slow using python.
+The model was build from two open F1 dataset using features like stint, tyre life, and driver demographics.

 Before starting the analysis I created a correlation chart to see what columns might be helpful for analysis.
 You can see that circuitid has the highest correlation and hopefully will be useful for analysis.